Fundamental Limitations in Sequential Prediction and Recursive Algorithms: $\mathcal{L}_{p}$ Bounds via an Entropic Analysis: Introduction

 Information theory \cite{Cov:06} was originally developed to analyze the fundamental limitations in communication, which may represent any systems that involve information transmission from one point to another point, or, as Shannon put it \cite{shannon1998mathematical}, any systems that involve ``reproducing at one point either exactly or approximately a message selected at another point".
 In a broad sense, the machine learning approaches may be viewed as information transmission (or, message reproducing) processes, as if extracting as much ``information" as possible out of the training data (cf. discussions in, e.g., \cite{mackay2003information, tishby2015deep, shwartz2017opening}) and then transmitting the information to the test data, so as to reduce as much as possible the ``uncertainty" or ``randomness" contained in the latter.
 In sequential prediction, this ``information extraction $\to$ information transmission $\to$ uncertainty reduction" process is done in a sequential manner, while in recursive algorithms, the process is carried out in a recursive way.
 By virtue of this analogy in terms of ``message reproducing", in this paper we examine the fundamental limitations in sequential prediction and recursive algorithms via an information-theoretic approach, that is, via an entropic analysis.

-In linear prediction theory \cite{kailath1974view, makhoul1975linear, pourahmadi2001foundations, vaidyanathan2007theory, caines2018linear}, the Kolmogorov--Szeg\"o formula \cite{Pap:02, vaidyanathan2007theory, lindquist2015linear, fang2017fundamental, chen2018role, FangACC18} provides a fundamental bound on the variance of prediction error for the linear prediction of Gaussian sequences.
+In linear prediction theory \cite{kailath1974view, makhoul1975linear, pourahmadi2001foundations, vaidyanathan2007theory, caines2018linear}, which has been an important branch of signal processing, the Kolmogorov--Szeg\"o formula \cite{Pap:02, vaidyanathan2007theory, lindquist2015linear, chen2018role, FangACC18, FangCDC17} provides a fundamental bound on the variance of prediction error for the linear prediction of Gaussian sequences.
 In this paper, we go beyond the linear Gaussian case; instead, we consider the generic sequential prediction setting in which the sequence to be predicted can be with arbitrary distributions while the predictor can be any arbitrarily causal, and we derive the fundamental $\mathcal{L}_{p}$ bounds (more general than the variance bounds, which are essentially $\mathcal{L}_{2}$ bounds, i.e., the special case of $p=2$) on the prediction errors.
-In particular, we obtain the prediction bounds by investigating the underlying entropic relationships of the data points composing the sequences, while the derived bounds can be characterized explicitly by the conditional entropy of the data point to be predicted given the previous data points.
-Similarly, we study the fundamental $\mathcal{L}_{p}$ bounds on the recursive differences in recursive algorithms, and it is seen that the recursive difference bounds can be quantified explicitly by the conditional entropy of the current noise conditioned on the past noises and the initial state of the recursive algorithm.
+In particular, we derive the prediction bounds by investigating the underlying entropic relationships of the data points composing the sequences, while the obtained bounds can be characterized explicitly by the conditional entropy of the data point to be predicted given the previous data points.
+Similarly, we study the fundamental $\mathcal{L}_{p}$ bounds on the recursive differences in recursive algortithms, and it is seen that the recursive difference bounds can be quantified explicitly by the conditional entropy of current noise conditioned on the past noises and the initial state of the recursive algorithm.

 The remainder of the paper is organized as follows.
 Section~II introduces the technical preliminaries.
 In Section~III, we introduce the fundamental $\mathcal{L}_{p}$ bounds in sequential prediction.
 Section~IV presents the fundamental $\mathcal{L}_{p}$ bounds in recursive algorithms.
 Concluding remarks are given in Section~V.